There are a number of tools available for styling UiBinder templates:

 can define the same style class name without a name collision (however, you

-attributes for the style
+would need field attributes for the style tags).

-The class names you define can be used for a class
+The class names you define can be used for a class attribute

-in an HTML binder, and styleName
+in an HTML binder, and styleName and addStyleNames in

 a widget binder.

-You reference these names within the styleName
+You reference these names within the styleName and addStyleNames attributes

 by enclosing the style name in a pair of curly braces.